Marketing Science Lab 🎧

 For Consumers

-• Build long-term customer relationships through transparent practices
+• Building lasting customer relationships through transparent means.

 Comments